 Volunteer or donate

-VA Martinsburg Healthcare System depends on the goodwill of our supporters.
+The Martinsburg VA Medical Center depends on the goodwill of our supporters.
 You can make a difference when you help us serve our Veterans.

-Becoming a volunteer at the Martinsburg VAMC is easy.
+Becoming a volunteer at the Martinsburg VA Medical Center is easy.
 You don’t have to be an employee or even a Veteran to volunteer, so everyone is welcomed to apply.
+Here’s how::

 1. Contact the Voluntary Service to let us know that you’re interested in Volunteering.